Restoring Historic Meanders to the Dowagiac River

 The Dowagiac River that you see today is not the Dowagiac River of historic times.
 The Dowagiac River used to be a sinuous, winding river as it moved through the land.
 In the early 1900s the river was dredged and straightened to drain, what was referred to at the time as, the swampland, which was seen as a hinderance to progress.
 Unfortunately, the dredging of the river resulted in the river being disconnected from the floodplains, due to digging the riverbed to a lower elevation and placing the dredging spoils on either side of the straightened river.
 The river lost half of its length during this time.
 The areas referred to as swamplands were home to many species of wildlife and plants, as well being a natural filtering system that helped keep the waters clean and healthy.
 Over a decade ago the Pokagon Band began exploring the possibility of restoring a section of the Dowagiac River adjacent to tribal properties in Dowagiac, Michigan.

 This process consisted of determining if it was feasible to restore the historic meander bends to the Dowagiac River without causing a negative impact to surrounding lands during flood events.
-The restoration was deemed feasible and after a decade of surveys, analyses, research, permitting, and funding acquisition, the restoration of meanders to a section of the Dowagiac River has begun.
-In February 2022 a small blessing ceremony was held to let the spirits know that the restoration was beginning in March and that, in the long-term, the restoration would benefit the plants, wildlife, and greater community once complete.
-The restoration is being completed in two phases, with phase two beginning once enough funding is secured.
-Once both phases are complete, the Dowagiac River in this section will double in length to 1.29 miles and hydrologic functioning will be restored to approximately 53 acres of wetlands.
-Given future climate scenarios, the restoration adds resiliency to the riverine system and helps prevent flooding to neighboring properties.
-Follow the progress of this historic restoration on Pokagon Band DNR’s Dowagiac River Restoration Progress webpage.
-You can search Dowagiac River Restoration Progress on the main website to find our page.
+The restoration was deemed feasible and after a decade of surveys, analyses, research, permitting, and funding acquisition, the restoration of meanders to a section of the Dowagiac River began in 2022.
+In February of 2022 a small blessing ceremony was held to let the spirits know that the restoration was beginning in March and that, in the long-term, the restoration would benefit the plants, wildlife, and greater community once complete.
+The restoration was completed in two phases, with phase two beginning when enough funding was secured.
+Phase one was substantially complete on September 9, 2022.
+Due to securing enough grant funds to proceed with phase two, phase two began on November 15, 2022.
+Phase two was substantially complete on July 7, 2023.
+Native seeding and tree/shrub planting occurred in November 2023.
+The restoration area has now entered the maintenance phase where Pokagon Band Kowabdanawa odë kė cares for the native plantings, trees, and shrubs until they are established and thriving.

 The Restoration Process: